ndronos/c-nomorph/Klemens.md

 Second, as C authors, the package manager is a key means by which we can get libraries for holding into our work.

+Third, if you are making the jump from being somebody who downloads packages to being somebody producing a package, this book will take you halfway, showing how to prepare your package for easy autoinstallation, so that when the administrator of a package repository decides to include your code in the repository, he or she will have no problem building the final package.

 (Klemens, 2015) pp. 2